BedandBreakfast.com Diamond Collection

-This second floor, queen bedded-room features a marvelous Japanese collection of 19th-century ivory miniatures called "netsuke."
+This second floor, queen-room features a marvelous collection of 19th-century Japanese ivory "netsuke."
 The intricately carved "netsuke" were used as fasteners that secured a cord attached to men's sashes to hold a container used as a "purse".
 They are beautifully displayed in a rosewood curio case.
 An antique armoire and dresser provide adequate storage.

-Coming in from the private porch, you will find the room decorated in shades of blue with red and white accents.
-This serene room features several Maxfield Parrish landscape prints.
+Entering from the private porch, you will find this restful room decorated in shades of blue with red and white accents.
+This room features several Maxfield Parrish landscape prints.
 Behind the king bed hangs a 1908 friendship quilt handcrafted in Ohio.
 Each spoke of its pinwheel pattern carries the signature of one of its sponsors.
 Over the fireplace and sitting area, a silhouette print evokes thoughts of a bygone era.
 This room is on the lower level of the courtyard building.
 One flight of stairs to access room.

 Relax on a summer breeze… Just stepping into this bright, airy room brings visions of long days and lemonade.
 Wicker furniture and checkered chairs make it easy to while away the hours in front of the fireplace or on the private deck.
-A blue and white quilt from the 1940s lies on a king bed framed by an antique iron headboard.
+The king bed is framed by an antique iron headboard.
 Green window shutters enclose a painting of a distant harbor, and a collection of flower frogs adorn the wall above the spa tub for two.
-Antique golf clubs, English folk-art fishing plates, and an old camping canteen harkens back to summer days gone by This upper level, courtyard room, offers a private balcony.
+Antique golf clubs, English folk-art fishing plates, harken back to summer days gone by.
+There are two flights of stairs to get to this upper level room.

-Magical dreams take flight when you stay in this festival of a room.
-A colorful "big top" drapes over the king bed dressed with handmade circus print pillows.
-A carnival barker's jacket hangs above the fireplace and sitting area, while two folk-art clown dolls plop on the mantle.
-Mounted above the spa tub for two is a huge antique poster featuring the feats of the famous Flying Valenti brothers.
+Magical dreams take flight when you stay in this festive room.
+A colorful "big top" drapes over the king bed.
+Mounted above the spa tub for two is a large poster featuring the famous Flying Valenti brothers.
 A private balcony offers a commanding view of the courtyard and forests beyond from this upper level courtyard room.
 There are two flights of stairs to access room.

 This spacious two-bedroom house has all the charm of a room at the Inn -- and at 2,200 square feet, all the space of a family home.
 Located adjacent to the Inn, the Sonoma Cottage is both private and convenient.
 The living room focal point is the entertainment center.
 Other features are an upright piano, gas fireplace and a sofa that opens to accommodate two additional guests.
-The "Game Room" on this level has a king bed, private bath, gas fireplace and spa tub for two.
+The Lower Bedroom has a king bed, private bath, gas fireplace and spa tub for two.
 A fully-equipped kitchen and a dining table with seating for 12 is a half level up from the living area.
-The upstairs "Captain's Quarter" features a king bed, fireplace, private bath and a whirlpool tub for two.
+The Upper Bedroom features a king bed, fireplace, private bath and a whirlpool tub for two.
 This is the perfect accommodation for good friends who love traveling together or families with very young children.
-Well-behaved, good-natured pets are welcome in the Sonoma Cottage.
+Well-behaved, good-natured pets are also welcome in the Sonoma Cottage.